MGM Springfield showcases all six Patriots Lombardi Trophies

 Fans were excited for a chance to take a picture with the trophies and examine them up close.

-Patriots fans such as Chicopee’s Jason Willoughby told 22News that the trophies have him excited for the current Patriots victory streak.
+Patriots fans such as Jason Willoughby told 22News, the trophies have him excited for the current Patriots victory streak.

-“It’s great I haven’t seen a run like this in any sport ever in my life and I don’t think we will ever see it again,” said Willoughby.
+“It’s great.
+I haven’t seen a run like this in any sport ever in my life and I don’t think we will ever see it again,” Willoughby said.
 “It’s the greatest thing New England could ask for.”